Jack Brown’s Seaplane Base continues to train more pilots in the fine art of flying seaplanes.

 Oh, and if you see Jon, ask him about posing for the September page of a 2002-2003 calendar.
 But that’s another story.

 This article appeared in WaterFlying magazine in 2003.
 WaterFlying magazine covers topics of interest for the world-wide Seaplane Pilots Association.
 The seaplane base is still going strong.
 Jon Brown’s daughter Alison married Ben Shipps who teaches there.
-To read about how I was hired to write this article: click here.
+In 2019, Jon retired and Ben took over ownership and operation of the base.